This Man Caught a Dangerous Infection From His Cat, and Doctors Are Using Him as a Warning

 The disease, called tularemia, causes fever and large, swollen lymph nodes.
 Doctors say the patient was probably infected through a scratch or bite.

 Catching an illness from a pet is rare, and people don’t usually have to worry about their own health just because their furry friends are feeling under the weather.
-But a truly terrifying case of cat-to-human transmission described in this month’s New England Journal of Medicine is enough to give even the most fervent feline fanatics reason to be cautious: According to his doctors, a 68-year-old man caught a life-threatening infection from his sick cat—and developed large, swollen bulges on his face and neck as a result.
+But a truly terrifying case of cat-to-human transmission described in the New England Journal of Medicine is enough to give even the most fervent feline fanatics reason to be cautious: According to his doctors, a 68-year-old man caught a life-threatening infection from his sick cat—and developed large, swollen bulges on his face and neck as a result.

 The patient in question visited his primary care doctor after experiencing a week-long fever followed by two months of “progressive, painful swelling on the right side of his neck,” his doctors wrote.
 That swelling turned out to be his lymph nodes; further tests revealed that the man had been infected with Francisella tularensis, a highly contagious, toxic bacterium.